YinHK-gameDev/unity-learn/input/Input System/Directly Reading Device States.md

 - It is harder to allow the user to remap their own controls to different actions at run time.

+You can find an example of this workflow in the sample projects included with the input system package.
+To find it, in the Project window, look in **Assets > Samples > SimpleDemo** and open the scene: **SimpleDemo_UsingState**.

 ### ref